 Síl marched down the embankment, splashing into the water with a vengeance.
 "I was lenient once before, and for that I paid dearly.
 Sing for the man, and keep your tongue."

 "Refuse, and I shall tear it out, and make you eat that before I feed him to you, one bite at a time."

 She spoke with such a patient quietude that Ky was left in no doubt of her intent: Silveli did not make idle threats.
 The world smeared before her at the thought—she could taste the salty blood between her teeth even now—but if she could divert Síl's attention and perhaps lead her further from the mountain, she might not find Ember.

 And that was worth the loss of a tongue.

 "Tear it out, then," Ky sniffed, heart pounding hard beneath the damp wool. "'Tis not as if there will be more love lost between us."

 Síl observed her for a moment, as if gauging her resolve.
-Then her smiling lips slowly parted, her fangs gleaming in the starlight, and Ky knew that she would not be fooled.
+Then her smiling lips slowly parted, fangs gleaming in the starlight, and Ky knew that she would not be dissuaded.
 She would sing for Ember.
 He would come to her.
 And he would be devoured.